study2k10/bitstarter/README.md

 bitstarter
 ==========

-My personal try on the homework assignments, starting at HW03.
+My personal try on the homework assignments for Coursera's Startup 001 class (by Stanford University).
+This repo is starting at HW03.

 The following assignments have their own branches to easier track progress, please have a look at them.